Cut Your Spending by $400 a Month!

 • Homemade Cleaning Products – Make the switch to homemade cleaning products that cost pennies to make and clean just as well without harsh chemicals.

 • Repurpose – Look twice at things before throwing them away!
 Could you cut off the fronts of some of your Christmas cards to use a gift tags next year?
 Could you paint that old piece of furniture or spray paint a chandelier to give it a new life?
+Save nice glass jars for giving gifts like my 2-ingredient DIY Coconut Sugar Scrub.
+You’ll never have to buy a box for shipping if you save a stash!

 • Check Craigslist for free plants…you’ll almost always find them!